tfmalt/cloudflare-ddns-updater/README.md

 }
 ```

+## Install

-If you want you can now install the script globally to make it easy to use.
+Make sure the configuration is valid and then you can install the script
+globally to make it easy to use:
-Just make sure the configuration is valid first.

 ```bash
 $ npm install . -g
 ```